Ionic Air Purifiers

 |Sharper Image Ionic Breeze Air Purifier||Sharper Image was one of the first companies to broadly offer commercial air purifiers with air ionization.
 They have a couple of models, the more popular of which is the Ionic Comfort Quadra Air Purifier.||$349.99||20 million negative ions per cubic centimeter|

-- Sound ionization technology that produces effective ions without excessive ozone
+- Air ionizers must have ionization technology that produces effective negative ions without excessive ozone production.

-- Adequate emission of ions to deactivate contaminants in the air and on surfaces
+- Air ionizers must have adequate emission of negative ions to deactivate contaminants in both the air and on surfaces.

 Air Ionizer Bonus Features